langenberg/sccm/Readme.md

 library(sccm)
 ```

-2. Next download the example data by Mayhugh et al. (2018) from [DRYAD](https://datadryad.org/stash/dataset/doi:10.5061/dryad.p63d200) and extract the zip file.
+2. Next, download the example data by Mayhugh et al. (2018) from [DRYAD](https://datadryad.org/stash/dataset/doi:10.5061/dryad.p63d200) and extract the zip file.

 3. Read the 29th participant from the data.